 Advisors will be available for 2 hours per week to answer quick questions only (typically 5-10 minutes).
 If this is your first time connecting with an advisor or if you anticipate a longer discussion, you should make an appointment in SAGE rather than attend drop-ins.
 We will be using Zoom sessions with a waiting room feature.
 Please be patient as your advisor will allow you in the session as soon as the student(s) in front of you is finished.
-Hours will begin the week of August 28.
+Hours will begin the week of the first week of classes.

 - Caroline Bloodworth: Thursdays from 9:00-11:00 a.m. – https://zoom.us/j/96507904181

 - Crystal Cooper: Mondays from 9:00-11:00 a.m. – https://zoom.us/s/5428608535

 - Audrey Grigg: Tuesdays from 2:00-4:00 p.m. – https://zoom.us/j/7049514606

 - Double Dawg Questions with Kathryn Pollett: Thursdays from 2:00 – 4:00 p.m. – Virtual: https://zoom.us/j/5971094122 or In-Person: Ramsey 301

 How do I declare a major in environmental health or health promotion?